-Yes, but only under the following circumstances (RCW 9.41.042): You are attending a certified hunter education course or a firearms safety course; You are shooting or target practicing at an established range where shooting is allowed, or in other areas where it is legal to shoot firearms; You ...
+If you are under 18, you can possess and use a rifle, shotgun, or muzzleloader only under the following circumstances (RCW 9.41.042): You are attending a certified hunter education course or a firearms safety course; You are shooting or target practicing at an established range where shooting ...

 - Can I have both barrels of my double-barreled muzzleloader loaded during a legal season for muzzleloading firearms?

-Yes.
 A hunter lawfully hunting small game with a double-barreled muzzleloading shotgun may keep both barrels loaded.
-A hunter lawfully hunting big game with a double-barreled muzzleloading firearm during a muzzleloader season may load both barrels with powder charges and projectiles, BUT may ha ...
+A hunter lawfully hunting big game with a double-barreled muzzleloading firearm during a muzzleloader season may load both barrels with powder charges and projectiles, but may have o ...

-- Is it legal to use retractable broadheads during wild turkey seasons?
+- Is it legal to use mechanical broadheads during wild turkey seasons?